 As I watch blowout after blowout I find myself longing for conference play.
 Duke versus UNC, Arizona versus UCLA, and Kentucky versus Florida are just some of the marquee match-ups we see yearly.
 Unfortunately we still have to wait almost a month for those games to start, but luckily for us this week happens to be Thanksgiving; a time for family, food, football, and above all early-season basketball tournaments.

 Every year some of the sport’s best teams get paired in tournaments as the first real test of what their squad has to offer.
 The Maui Invitational, Battle 4 Atlantis, and Hall of Fame Classic are just some of the brackets we look forward to seeing annually.
 2017 is different though.
-This year is Phil Knight’s 80th birthday and so Nike is hosting a tournament featuring the best schools to ever be sponsored by the swish.
+This year is Phil Knight’s 80th birthday and so Nike is hosting a tournament featuring the best schools to ever be sponsored by the swoosh.

 **Note: Knight’s birthday is actually in February 2018 but let’s ignore that**

 This is the most stacked early season tournament to ever exist.
 Fourteen of the most prestigious programs (plus Portland and Portlant St.) will battle it out over the weekend.
 Nine of the teams involved have won the NCAA tournament before.
-13 have made at least one Final Four, and nine of the last thirteen national champions are in the field.
+Thirteen have made at least one Final Four, and nine of the last thirteen national champions are in the field.
 Five of the schools are currently in the AP Top 25 including numbers one and two: Duke and Michigan State.

 It goes without saying but this bracket has the best resume of any early season tournament in existence.
 A tournament of this size and caliber has never been seen before and may never happen again.